rabbitmq/rabbitmq-perf-html/README.md

 <script language="javascript" type="text/javascript" src="../perf.js"></script>
 ```

-Our `perf.js` library depends _jQuery_ and _jQuery Flot_ library for
+Our `perf.js` library depends on the  _jQuery_ and _jQuery Flot_ libraries for
-drawing the graphs, and _excanvas_ in order to support older browsers.
+drawing graphs, and the _excanvas_ library for supporting older browsers.

-Once we loaded the libraries we can initialize our page with the
+Once we load the libraries we can initialize our page with the
 following Javascript:

 ```html